Background

 • Enable members from diverse communities to be involved in co-producing, co-evaluating and helping to develop key values for research as well as the delivery of services

-If you are a member of the ARC and would like to book a session with the panel, please see some dates below and please read the guidance information before you complete the booking form.
+If you are a member of the ARC and would like to book a session with the panel, please see some dates below and read the guidance information before you complete the booking form.

 How the panel works